 You’re also skewing your decision-making going forward.
 Because, with an artificially high ROI, you may have decided to invest more money in an ad campaign that’s not actually delivering the results you think.

-And if that campaign doesn’t work as well next time, you’ll have no idea why, because all your attention is focussed on the very end of your marketing funnel.
+And if that campaign doesn’t work as well next time, you’ll have no idea why, because all your attention is focused on the very end of your marketing funnel.

 So what should you do instead?